Clinical Research Coordinator Application

 Application Information:

-This is a one-year position, which may be extended through a second year based on performance and PI funding.
 Interested applicants are invited to submit a cover letter and CV through this link.
 Any questions regarding this position may be directed to us at mghmoodandbehaviorlab@gmail.com.
 The deadline is rolling with a summer start date.
 As of March 20th, we are no longer accepting applications.